idilkara/cs436-project/readme.md

 **Serverless:**

 We separated the payment verification logic into a serverless function.
 - **Development:**
   - Created the source code for the serverless function (mock payment validation).
 - **Deployment:**
   - Selected region: `us-central1`
   - Runtime: `nodejs`
   - Allowed unauthenticated access.
-  - Deployed the function to Google Cloud Run.
+  - Deployed the function to Google Cloud Run using GCP dashboard.
 - **Integration:**
   - Updated the function URL in the Kubernetes configmap `backend-configmap.yaml` .
   - If you have started the kubernetes before this step, you can restart the backend pod to ensure it uses the new serverless endpoint.